 About

-Most AI writing covers one surface: the API, the model, the agent.
-I cover the seven I have to make pay rent in the same week — the e-commerce store, the mobile app, the CRM, the Zap graph, the WordPress site, the autonomous engineering harness, and the cross-surface glue that holds it all together.
+Most AI writing focuses on one piece: the API, the model, the agent.
+I write about the rest.
+The WooCommerce store, the WordPress site, the CRM, the Zap graph, the Cloudflare config, the autonomous engineering harness, and the glue that holds it all together.
+This is the working notebook.

 Agentic harness.
-I’m building an autonomous orchestration platform — engineering workflows that plan, execute, and review without me babysitting every step.
+I’m building Loopcycle, an autonomous orchestration platform.
+Engineering workflows that plan, execute, and review without me babysitting every step.
 What does “autonomous” actually look like when it’s running your overnight queue?
 I have opinions, and most of them were earned the hard way.

-E-commerce.
-Where AI earns revenue in a merch stack — product copy, support, recommendations, fraud, ops automation — versus where it’s just a demo with a checkout button bolted on.
+E-commerce and WooCommerce.
+Where AI earns revenue in a merch stack (product copy, support, recommendations, fraud, ops automation), versus where it is just a demo with a checkout button bolted on.

 Zapier, Make, n8n.
-The new low-code: AI nodes inside glue.
-When a fourteen-step Zap with a GPT step beats writing a service.
-When it absolutely doesn’t.
+The new low-code.
+AI nodes inside glue.
+When a fourteen-step Zap with a GPT step beats writing a service, and when it absolutely does not.

 WordPress.
 Yes, still WordPress.
 It’s quietly one of the best AI-augmented stacks in 2026, and most engineers are too embarrassed to notice.
 I’ll explain.

-The cross-surface view.
-What transfers between surfaces.
+The generalist view.
+What transfers between areas.
 What doesn’t.
-The generalist’s AI playbook, written by a generalist who’s tired of the specialist takes.
+The AI playbook from a generalist who is tired of the specialist takes.

 How I write here